Frank Gore Jr.

 Franklin Gore Jr. (born March 13, 2002) is an American professional football running back for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Southern Miss Golden Eagles and was signed by the Bills in 2024 as an undrafted free agent.
 He is the son of former NFL running back Frank Gore.

 Early life

 The son of former NFL player Frank Gore, he was born on March 13, 2002, in Miami, Florida.
-Gore Jr. attended Miami Killian Senior High School, where he played quarterback and running back.
+Gore Jr. attended and played high school football at Miami Killian Senior High School.
+He played quarterback and running back.
 As a rusher, Gore compiled 1,111 yards and thirteen touchdowns on 113 carries in his senior year.

 College career

 Though originally committing to Florida Atlantic, Gore flipped his commitment to Southern Miss.
 As a true freshman, he led the school with 708 rushing yards on 121 carries, a 5.9 average.
 He posted three 100-yard games, against North Texas, North Alabama, and Florida Atlantic.
 He scored a 51-yard rushing touchdown in a 20–23 loss against UTSA.
 He was named second-team all-conference following the season, as well as all-freshman.
 Through the first ten games of his second season, Gore compiled 731 rushing yards on 162 carries, scoring two touchdowns.
 He was named quarterback prior to a week eleven game against Louisiana Tech, and threw two touchdowns, leading the team to their second victory of the season.
 In the 2022 LendingTree Bowl against Rice, Gore rushed for 329 yards, an FBS bowl game record.
 He also scored three touchdowns in the game, two rushing and one passing.

 Gore was named the offensive MVP of the 2024 edition of the East–West Shrine Bowl.